Feeding is something that we often assume will come naturally to children.

 While it’s expected that they may go through phases of wanting grilled cheese sandwiches for every meal, and that broccoli may never be their favorite vegetable, sometimes the concerns are more severe.

-If your child is struggling with texture aversions, swallowing, chewing or other development delays, we’re here to help.
+If your child is struggling with texture aversions, swallowing, chewing or other development delays, we’re here to help with feeding therapy for kids.
 See below for some of the most common reasons that children have issues with feeding.

 - Reflux, stomach problems

 - Low birth weight or premature